github/docs/content/admin/enterprise-support/about-github-enterprise-support.md

 You can contact {% data variables.contact.enterprise_support %} through {% if enterpriseServerVersions contains currentVersion %}{% data variables.contact.contact_enterprise_portal %}{% elsif currentVersion == "github-ae@latest" %} the {% data variables.contact.ae_azure_portal %}{% endif %} to report issues in writing.
 For more information, see "[Receiving help from {% data variables.contact.github_support %}](/admin/enterprise-support/receiving-help-from-github-support)."

+{% if enterpriseServerVersions contains currentVersion %}
 ### Hours of operation

-{% if enterpriseServerVersions contains currentVersion %}
 #### Support in English
-{% endif %}

-{% if enterpriseServerVersions contains currentVersion %}
 For standard non-urgent issues, we offer support in English 24 hours per day, 5 days per week, excluding weekends and national U.S. holidays.
 The standard response time is 24 hours.

-For urgent issues, we {% else %}We{% endif %} are available 24 hours per day, 7 days per week, even during national U.S. holidays.
+For urgent issues, we are available 24 hours per day, 7 days per week, even during national U.S. holidays.

-{% data reusables.support.government-response-times-may-vary %}

-{% if enterpriseServerVersions contains currentVersion  %}
 #### Support in Japanese

 For non-urgent issues, support in Japanese is available Monday through Friday from 9:00 AM to 5:00 PM JST, excluding national holidays in Japan.
 For urgent issues, we offer support in English 24 hours per day, 7 days per week, even during national U.S. holidays.

-For a complete list of U.S. and Japanese national holidays observed by {% data variables.contact.enterprise_support %}, see "[Holiday schedules](#holiday-schedules)."{% endif %}
+For a complete list of U.S. and Japanese national holidays observed by {% data variables.contact.enterprise_support %}, see "[Holiday schedules](#holiday-schedules)."

-{% if enterpriseServerVersions contains currentVersion %}
 ### Holiday schedules

-For urgent issues, we can help you in English 24 hours per day, 7 days per week, including on U.S. {% if enterpriseServerVersions contains currentVersion  %}and Japanese{% endif %} holidays.
+For urgent issues, we can help you in English 24 hours per day, 7 days per week, including on U.S. and Japanese holidays.

 #### Holidays in the United States

-{% data variables.contact.enterprise_support %} observes these U.S. holidays{% if enterpriseServerVersions contains currentVersion  %}, although our global support team is available to answer urgent tickets{% endif %}.
+{% data variables.contact.enterprise_support %} observes these U.S. holidays, although our global support team is available to answer urgent tickets.

 | U.S. holiday                | Date observed |
 | ---                         | ---                         |